pooh-bear/au-freeview-for-channels/README.md

 Inspired and built on by the efforts & resources of the legendary [Matt Huisman](https://www.matthuisman.nz), this proxies relevant files from `i.mjh.nz` and transmogrifies them to make them fully work with Channels DVR.

+*NOTE*: This DOES NOT proxy the actual streaming feeds from the networks.
+You will need an Australian IP to access most of these channels.

 ## Installation
 Requires [Docker](http://docker.com).
 Start via your preferred Docker container invocation method: